 Shree Krishna in a way reminded Gandhari how kid Duryodhana tried to poison kid Bheema.
 Duryodhana and his brothers tried to burn Pandavas alive with Lakshagrih.
 Numerous similar incidents were orchestrated by Kurus to kill Pandavas deceitfully.

-The Burden on Earth Removed by Krishna
+Destruction and Sinking of Dwarka: The Burden on Earth Removed by Krishna

 Bhagwan Krishna is now contemplating the end of the Yadav race.
 They were very powerful under the protection of Shree Krishna.
 So, no external force on earth can defeat the Yadavas in a war.